 The Series 7 is the “Gold Standard” because of the sheer range of securities it allows you to sell.
 Unlike limited licenses (like the Series 6), the Series 7 permits you to trade:

-• Options: Puts and calls, and complex hedging strategies.
+• Options: Puts/calls, and complex hedging strategies.

 Holding a Series 7 is a signal to major institutions—like Charles Schwab, Morgan Stanley, or Goldman Sachs—that you possess the baseline competency required for institutional-grade work.